 Today most will agree that such self-knowledge is essential, that children need to understand how and why they may feel different from others around them…and what it means.
 In the absence of accurate information, all sorts of wrong conclusions may automatically fill in the gaps, which negatively affects a person’s self-knowledge.
-Now the question has changed to “How do I tell my child that she is on the spectrum?”
-I have developed these guidelines in the years since 1990 when I first tried to explain autism spectrum disorder (ASD) to a 10-year-old boy, one of my former students.
-The method must be autism-friendly!
-These ideas are visually clear and orderly, and features the familiar process of sorting concrete pieces of information into two categories.
+Now the question has changed to “How do I tell my child that she is autistic?”
+I have developed these guidelines in the years since 1990 when I first tried to explain autism to a 10-year-old boy, one of my former students.
+The method you use must be autism-friendly!
+These ideas are visually clear and orderly and feature the familiar process of sorting concrete pieces of information into two categories.

 Read on for ideas about when and how to tell your child about ASD.

 Timing.
 Some people recommend that the time to tell your child is at the time you discover the child’s ASD diagnosis although many parents prefer to first give themselves time to learn more.
 Some parents have introduced ASD to their five-year-old child.
 Some wait until the child is seven or eight.
 Many have first told their child at nine or ten years of age, or later.
 You know your child best.
 Follow your instinct.